An Enemy of the People

 Produced by Robert Myers and directed and translated by Sahar Assaf, in the Lebanese village of Hammana.
 The production was the opening event of the international conference on “Latin America, al-Andalus and the Arab World” at the American University of Beirut, organized by Robert Myers and sponsored by the Center for American Studies and Research (CASAR).

-World Premiere of King Lear in Arabic, December 2016
+World Premiere of King Lear in Arabic

 al-Malik Lear [King Lear].
 Producer of World Premiere of Shakespeare’s play in Levantine vernacular Arabic.
 Produced with AUB’s 150th Anniversary Committee in conjunction with the Faction Theatre, London.
 With Roger Assaf as King Lear.
 Directed by Sahar Assaf and Rachel Valentine-Smith.
 Masrah al-Madina, Beirut, 2016.